-These can occur even in the healthiest of people, and while PVCs can, in theory, aggravate underlying heart conditions (that's why a doctor's visit is important) and can be caused by something other than anxiety, they are very often simply anxiety and stress related, and are usually completely harmless in every way.
+These can occur even in the healthiest of people.
+While PVCs can, in theory, aggravate underlying heart conditions (that's why a doctor's visit is important) and can be caused by something other than anxiety, they are very often anxiety and stress related.
+Many are harmless.

 Cause of Irregular Heartbeat From Anxiety

 Your heart works in mysterious ways, and the truth is that it's not entirely clear why anxiety leads to heart arrhythmia.
 While there are two causes that are well-known (more on that in a moment), there are simply times when your heartbeat may be altered for reasons that are completely unclear - they're simply your heart responding to the hormones, chemicals, and electrical impulses of your body.

-That said, there are two issues that are known to cause irregular heartbeat.
+That said, there are two issues that are known to cause an irregular heartbeat.
 These include:

 When you experience anxiety, your body is essentially in fight or flight mode - an evolutionary adaptation that prepares your body for danger.
 Anxiety is the faulty activation of this system, causing your fight or flight system to operate even when no danger is present.

-During the activation of this system, your body is flooded with adrenaline.
-This adrenaline then makes your heart randomly beat faster and possibly alter its beat temporarily in order to compensate for the change in hormones and prepare your body to fight or flee.
+During the activation of this system, your body floods with adrenaline.
+This adrenaline then makes your heart randomly beat faster and possibly alter its beat temporarily to compensate for the change in hormones and prepare your body to fight or flee.

 This is one of the most common reasons that people feel irregular heartbeats, and it often occurs when someone is overly sensitive to their heart rhythms or already feeling stress/anxious.

 The other cause is hyperventilation.
 Hyperventilation is when you expel too much carbon dioxide because you're either breathing too fast or trying to breathe in too deeply - deeper than you actually need.

 Carbon dioxide helps blood move throughout your body.
 So when your body doesn't have enough Co2, blood flows slower.
-In order to get blood flowing faster, your heart needs to beat faster and do more work, and irregular heart beat is the result.
+To get blood flowing faster, your heart needs to beat faster and do more work, and irregular heartbeat is the result.